Tamara Gee: Early life, education

 Tamara Gee is of Polish descent.
 She was born in Seattle, Washington, in the United States as Tamara Diane Wimer.
 At 8 years old she began singing the National Anthem as a soloist for major Seattle sporting events at the Seattle Seahawks, Seattle Mariners and Seattle SuperSonics games in arenas of 65,000+ people and was singing regularly at such events until her early 20s.
 Throughout her adolescence, Gee sang and toured the United States with the Seattle Girls Choir studying with Jerry Wright and the Northwest Girls Choir as well as trained privately with vocal coach Maestro David Kyle (Ann Wilson, Geoff Tate, Chris Cornell, Layne Staley, etc.) who Gee stated, taught her how to belt in her chest voice.
 She began her professional career in music at age 12, performing pop, R&B, classical, jazz, Broadway, and country music.
 In a Tygodnik Angora Magazine article, Gee shared that the most memorable singing contest she ever entered as a child was when she was 12 years old, both winning the contest and $1,000.00 cash.

 Gee attended Kentwood High School in Covington, Washington from 1988 to 1991 receiving awards such as "Most Inspirational Student" and "Most Likely To Succeed".
 Gee also received music scholarships at the University of Washington, Central Washington University, Pierce College and Highline Community College.
 She has sung at various events for individuals such as Bill Gates, Paul Allen and the Mayor of Seattle.
 At 17, Gee received the Best Female Vocalist Award in a singing contest with IMTA (International Modeling and Talent Association) in Los Angeles.
 California Soon after, she went on to win a scholarship and beauty pageant (preliminary to Miss America) also winning the Talent Award.

 At the age of 19 she opened for Tony Bennett and his large orchestra, also touring and recording with various orchestra's and big jazz bands.
 Before Gee turned 21, she had been the featured vocalist on an array of albums including recording with the Jazz Police, a 24 piece jazz band from Seattle on their 1992 album Phantom Suite.
 The album was released with Universal Music Group.
 Gee was also the vocalist for Room to Move, featuring on the band's album No Time for Daydreams, as well as the featured vocalist with the Bobby Medina Band (Ray Charles, Herbie Hancock, etc.).

 During her Asia tour she also performed with McCoy Tyner (John Coltrane, Stanley Clarke, Bill Evans).
 After moving to Los Angeles, Gee worked with songwriter Steve Dorff (Celine Dion, Barbra Streisand, Whitney Houston).

-In 2000, she starred in Jericho.
+In 2000, she appeared in the movie Jericho.